 The plans would see Facebook go into direct competition with Elon Musk’s SpaceX, which is planning to launch a similar service called Starlink, and the Richard Branson-backed OneWeb.

 Facebook has not commented on the project, but there are multiple links connecting the Silicon Valley giant to PointView Tech.
-They use the same lawyer for their FCC filings, they share the same offices, and Facebook recently advertised for an "Extra-Terrestrial Product Manager,” a role requiring an “in-depth technical knowledge of satellite communication systems.”
+They use the same lawyer for their FCC filings, they share the same offices, and Facebook recently advertised for an "Extra-Terrestrial Product Manager” which requires an “in-depth technical knowledge of satellite communication systems.”

 Facebook is no stranger to efforts to connect those without access to the internet.

-Through its Internet.org initiative, it has used lasers, drones, and a giant fixed-wing plane called Aquila, to try to beam internet signals to people in remote parts of Africa.
+Through its Internet.org initiative, it has used lasers, drones and a giant-fixed wing plane called Aquila, to try and beam internet signals to people in remote parts of Africa.

 Zuckerberg, in Africa at the time the satellite went up in smoke, reiterated Facebook’s dedication to building systems to connect people: “We remain committed to our mission of connecting everyone, and we will keep working until everyone has the opportunities this satellite would have provided,” he said.

 For Facebook, the ability to control the way people connect on top of what content they see holds huge and obvious benefits.